SUNY-BU-Software-Systems-Research-Group/PPZ_BV_ANALYSIS/rotation_command_management/stabilization_attitude_ref_euler_int_135/README.md

 Line: 135
 Function: RATES_BOUND
 var: ref-> accel
-status: DIFFERENT
+status: N/A
-Notes: Removing can cause the UAV to flip while under RC command, by allowing larger roll changes than should be.
+Notes: Unable to simulate because there were no simulated targets for this module.